London Marylebone Walk

 You will reach Portman Square Gardens – walk around these to come out on the South side on Portman Square itself (built between 1765 and 1784).
 On Duke Street, a short distance to the South of Portman Square you will find a blue plaque commemorating the famous Simon Bolivar (at 4 Duke St.) Bolivar was a Venezuelan military and political leader who played a leading role in the establishment of Venezuela, Bolivia, Colombia, Ecuador, Peru, and Panama as sovereign states, independent of Spanish rule.

 Cross over Gloucester Place when safe to do so to walk along Seymour Street, a continuation of Portman Square (Map Point 6).
-Turn right up New Quebec Street, where you will find a selection of local shops, cafes, bars and restaurants and cross over Upper Berkeley Street at the pedestrian zebra crossing on your left hand side when safe to do so to continue straight ahead up Montagu Street.
+Turn right up New Quebec Street, where you will find a selection of local shops, cafes, bars and restaurants and cross over Upper Berkeley Street at the pedestrian zebra crossing on your left when safe to do so to continue straight ahead up Montagu Street.
 At the junction with George Street turn right and cross to the other side of the road when safe to do so.
-Continue along George Street, with the bottom end of Montagu Square Gardens on your left hand side.
+Continue along George Street, with the bottom end of Montagu Square Gardens on your left.
 Montagu Square was built between 1810-1815 as part of the Portman Estate.
 At first it was leased to a builder called David Porter, and he named the square after his former mistress, Elizabeth Montagu, from when he was a chimney sweep!

 Just after Montagu Square turn left into Gloucester Place Mews.
 Walk along here to the end and turn left into Montague Place walking back towards the top end of Montague Square Gardens.
 Walk along to the far side of Montague Square Gardens.